 - In another Benny Hill longform sketch, Benny plays a movie spy à la James Bond or Mr. Steed.
 The camera zooms in on him while he's wearing some sunglasses; he dramatially whips them off to reveal...another pair of sunglasses.
 He then takes those off to reveal a strip of white skin across his face while the rest is tanned bordering on sunburned.

 - MAD artist Al Jaffee drew a young woman sunning herself prone on a public beach.
 Two mischievous boys positioned a cardboard cutout of a hand just above the middle of the woman's back.
 This created an untanned silhouette of the fake hand, which went unnoticed until the woman returned home.
 Her husband noticed the "handprint" and began to rail at his wife for dallying with another man.

-- In a Zits, Jeremy spelled out 'SARA' in sunburn by not applying sunblock to his stomach.
+- In a Zits, Jeremy spelled out 'SARA' in sunburn using an actual stencil.
 This worked well till Sara was so touched by his gesture that she hugged him.

 - FoxTrot: When Paige fell asleep while sunbaking, Jason went looking for the magnetic letters from the refrigerator to spell out a message on her back, but his mother stopped him.

 - Garfield Sunday comic for July 13, 1997◊.
 In the title panel we see Jon's suntanned chest with the word "Garfield" on it.
 Garfield is nearby grinning and holding a bottle of sun block, which he applied to Jon before his tanning session to "write" the word there.